Light Line 5.6 R - ridge as seen from desent

-Beware that the routes have the potential of dislodging rocks onto either the parking area and/or the highway.
+Beware that the routes have the potential of dislodging rocks onto either the parking area and/or the highway below - pay attention to your moves.
+Do not climb after another party.
 There are several routes on this wall, but Lighline is by far the most climbed route on this wall.
-The rock gets better the higher you go, but still is very loose.
+The rock gets better the higher you go, but still is very loose at places.

 San Juan Mountain guides supposedly use this route as their training for Matterhorn, and climb it with mountain boots.
 This route follows the prominent buttress from bottom up - plenty of possibilities to make it slightly easier or slightly more challenging.